chrisbrickey/greenroom/README.md

 Example prompts that would trigger the use of multiple MCP tools:
 - `What kinds of entertainment can you recommend?`
 - `What kinds of serious films can you recommend?`
-- `Recommend some highly ranked documentary films from 2019.`
+- `Recommend some highly ranked comedy films from 2025.`
+- `Recommend french language documentary films from the 2010s.`
+- *compare multiple agents*: `Using the compare_llm_reponses tool, how is machine learning used in modern filmmaking?`

 ## Features